Get offer plus promotions and updates. Review our privacy policy.

 Frontpoint offers three types of environmental sensors that can be incorporated into your home security system: water and flood sensors, smoke and heat sensors, and carbon monoxide sensors.
 Unlike intrusion detection sensors which are only active when your alarm system is armed, these life safety detection devices are active 24/7.
 Let’s look at how each of these sensors protects your home and family, and how each should be installed.

-flood sensors allow you to stop costly water damage in its tracks
+Water and flood sensors allow you to stop costly water damage in its tracks

 Whether your home is located in a flood zone or not, water damage is always a possibility.
 Basements can leak, pipes can freeze and burst, water heaters can break, sump pumps can fail, and toilets and bathtubs can overflow.
 And the weather seems to become more unpredictable every year, leading to floods in areas that have never had drainage issues and serious storms that damage roofs and cause leaky attics.